Nationwide epidemic

 Individuals gain excess weight when they consume more energy each day than their bodies need to support their physical activity and basic bodily functions.
 Adults and children in the U.S. currently consume, on average, more calories each day than they actually need to maintain a healthy weight.1 Consuming small amounts of extra calories on a daily level promotes weight gain over time.
 The obesity and severe obesity epidemics are continuing to grow, unless we do something to make a difference.2

-See where obesity is headed in the U.S. & in each state
+See where obesity is headed in the US & in each state

 Among children